trusche/httplog/README.md

 In theory, it should also work with any library built on top of these.
 But the difference between theory and practice is bigger in practice than in theory.

-This is very much a development and debugging tool; it is **not recommended** to use this in a production environment as it is moneky-patching the respective HTTP implementations.
+This is very much a development and debugging tool; it is **not recommended** to use this in a production environment as it is monkey-patching the respective HTTP implementations.
 You have been warned - use at your own risk.

 ### Installation